DOI-USGS/ISIS3/Jenkins-CI.md

 # Test Data Specifications

 Looking into this.
 Want to see if there is a good plugin to parse a pr's description, or just use some cleverness with git show: https://git-scm.com/docs/git-show

-# Incremental Builds

-At the moment, we can allow an early version of incremental builds by replacing the source directory then reconfiguring and and building.
-Cmake finds the dependency chains and builds them.

-There are plans to implement a better version of this using Maven in the future.

 # Adding Machines to the Swarm